jupyterlab/jupyter-ai/docs/source/users/index.md

     alt='Screen shot of "/learn docs/" command and a response.' class="screenshot" />

 The `/learn` command also supports unix shell-style wildcard matching.
 This allows fine-grained file selection for learning.
-For example, to learn on only notebooks in a directory you can use `/learn **/*.ipynb` and all notebooks within your base (or preferred directory if set) will be indexed, while all other file extensions will be ignored.
+For example, to learn on only notebooks in all directories you can use `/learn **/*.ipynb` and all notebooks within your base (or preferred directory if set) will be indexed, while all other file extensions will be ignored.

 :::{warning}
 :name: unix shell-style wildcard matching